Quick Search:

 As you can see from the above, only 2 steps are needed to backup data across clouds by using MultCloud.
 There’re other merits when using MultCloud to backup data between clouds:

 • Supporting Over 30 Clouds.
-MultCloud supports many major and popular cloud drives in the market, such as Google Drive, Google Photos, SharePoint, iCloud Photos, Flickr, OneDrive, Dropbox, Amazon S3, pCloud, Box, Synology NAS, etc.
+MultCloud supports many major and popular cloud drives in the market, such as Google Drive, Google Photos, SharePoint, iCloud Photos, iCloud Drive, Flickr, OneDrive, Dropbox, Amazon S3, pCloud, Box, Synology NAS, etc.

-• Offline Backup and Scheduled Backup.
-Once the backup task is starting, MultCloud can run it in the background even if the computer is switched off suddenly.
-And if you are busy with working or studying, you can set up scheduled backup tasks to make it run automatically at a regulated time, daily, weekly, or monthly.
+• Scheduled Backup: If you are busy with working or studying, you can set up scheduled backup tasks to make it run automatically at a regulated time, daily, weekly, or monthly.

 Conclusion

-To sum up, if you want to backup Google Photos to hard drive, you can use the Google Photos web app, Google Takeout, and a FREE third-party service - MultCloud.
+To sum up, if you want to download Google Photos to hard drive, you can use the Google Photos web app, Google Takeout, and a FREE third-party service - MultCloud.
 Except for basic features, MultCloud also allows you to backup data across clouds by the Cloud Backup feature.

 On top of Cloud Backup, MultCloud offers other brilliant functions such as Cloud Transfer, Cloud Sync, and Remote Upload.
 For example, if you want to sync Google Photos with OneDrive, you can ask the Cloud Sync feature for help.